RocketChat/Rocket.Chat.Android/WALLET_README.md

 Whenever a user makes a transaction with another Rocket.Chat user (whether originally from the Wallet screen or from a chatroom), from the Transaction screen the user will be sent back to the direct message room with the recipient and a message will be auto-generated from the recipient detailing that the transaction was initiated.

 __Note:__ This message sent in the chatroom is not a confirmation that the transaction was completed (mined) on the Ethereum blockchain, but rather that the transaction is pending.
 Currently, there is not implementation for notifying a user when the transaction is actually completed.

+## Roadmap
+* Automatically update wallet balance and transaction history in the wallet screen
+* Implement backend for transaction history (something that watches the blockchain network)
+* Have transaction history show who the transaction is from if it is another Rocket.Chat use
+* Have users receive notifications when a transaction is completed
+* Add permission/role to allow the wallet to be toggled on/off for certain users
+* Allow users to import an existing cryptocurrency wallet
+* Allow users to export their wallets
+* Allow the user to view his/her wallet address
+* Allow the user to display a QR code representing his/her wallet address
+* Implement sending tokens via scanning a QR code
+* Add support for multiple wallets per user